wilseypa/warped2-models/models/forest/README.md

 This simulation model simulates the spread of fire in a forest.
-A new model of the traditional forest fire mode was developed using heat diffusion, with the idea that each LP or cell on a map will ignite only when its heat content reaches a certain threshold determined by pixel in the vegetetation that correlates to the respective LP.
+A new model of the traditional forest fire mode was developed using heat diffusion, with the idea that each LP or cell on a map will ignite only when its heat content reaches a certain threshold determined by pixel in the vegetation that correlates to the respective LP.

 1. Vegetation maps
     - Reading the pixel value and assigning its attributes to an LP